 CDPs are uniquely suited to meet marketers’ need for greater control over customer data.
 For example, by enabling the management of data flows based on geography, CDPs support compliance with data privacy rules

-.
+for different states and countries.
 Powerful encryption and data recovery capabilities secure sensitive information against breaches and cyberattacks.
 And these are only some of the ways CDPs help keep customer data safe.

 It’s likely that marketers will rely even more heavily on CDPs for data privacy controls in the future.
 Marketers who have CDPs agree that data privacy is the most important area for the technology to address, narrowly edging out predictive insights and customer acquisition.